 Several NICHD organizational units support and conduct research on amenorrhea and the conditions for which it is a symptom.

-The Biostatistics & Bioinformatics Branch, within the Division of Epidemiology, Statistics, and Prevention Research (DESPR), is examining the functioning of the menstrual cycle through the Modeling of Menstrual Cycle Function Project.
+The Biostatistics & Bioinformatics Branch, within the Division of Intramural Population Health Research (DIPHR), is examining the functioning of the menstrual cycle through the Modeling of Menstrual Cycle Function Project.
 Researchers are developing statistical models to appropriately account for the intricacies of menstrual cycle biology.
 Using these models, they are able to study associations between hormone levels, cycle characteristics, and various reproductive outcomes such as fertility, miscarriage, uterine fibroids, and cardiovascular disease.

-DESPR's Epidemiology Branch is also studying sporadic amenorrhea among normally menstruating women to determine the connection between amenorrhea and PCOS.
+DIPHR's Epidemiology Branch is also studying sporadic amenorrhea among normally menstruating women to determine the connection between amenorrhea and polycystic ovary syndrome (PCOS).
 The BioCycle Study found that normally menstruating women may also experience the endocrine disturbances that lead to PCOS.
 Researchers hope to determine how the disturbances can help improve diagnoses and treatment for women with PCOS.

 The Unit on Reproductive Endocrinology and Infertility, also within the NICHD DIR, is studying loss of ovarian function among women who receive chemotherapy for cancer.
 Recent studies indicate that mice pretreated with gonadotropin-releasing hormone (GnRH) therapy prior to chemotherapy had their ovarian function preserved and restored after chemotherapy ended.
 A clinical trial is under way to determine whether giving GnRH therapy to women prior to chemotherapy also restores ovarian function after the therapy ends.
 The Fertility and Infertility (FI) Branch–supported Reproductive Medicine Network (RMN) studies include examining the role of leptin in reproductive development and gene mutations resulting in puberty disruption and infertility.